Fishing activities and rental gear

 Utsjoki is in the Sámi Homeland area, nowadays better known as Northernmost Finnish Lapland.

 Fishing has been an important livelihood for the Sámi for centuries, the fish providing nutrition for families.
 Even today, there is not much fish products sold in local grocery stores, as many people still catch fish to eat.
+Ask almost any local about what they had for dinner today, the answer will be either fish or reindeer.

 What this means for fishing tourism, is that the catch and release -type of fishing or fishing as just a leisure activity is very rare in our region.
 When we go to catch fish, it is to provide a meal to someone (if not to the one who catches the fish, then to for example older members of the community, who are not able to go fishing them-selves anymore).